Teck-Meng/Pokemon-Webapp/README.md

 # Pokemon-Webapp

-A Project for developing tools for competitive Pokemon, meant for personal learning of web development.
+A Project for developing tools for random Pokemon teambuilding, meant for personal learning of web development.